daijo/CWSoftie/README.md

 The sidetone is generated in software and converted to a analog signal via PWM and a low-pass RC-filter.

-The end goal is a custom board/kit with a ATtiny MCU.
-In it's simplest configuration it shouldn't be much more complex than the common 555-timer based circuit practise oscillator but still deliver a smooth, clickless sine wave signal.

 Features
 --------